raphamorim/clj-cli-osx/README.md

 sudo chmod +x /usr/local/bin/clj
 ```

-Now you should be able to run Clojure from the command line.
+Now you should be able to run Clojure from the command line:

 ```sh
 clj